Vermelde inwoners: dhr. van der Linden, 25-jarige Apolonia/Pleuntje en dochter Sijgje.

 determined art students are always stealthily catching an effect or an

-as though they were rare animals.
+impression as though they were rare animals.
 The peasants seem to

 regard the painters with a stolid, rather tolerant amusement, as harmless